Crazyal55/Neuro-Tutor/README.md

 2. Ensure UI is accessible and user-friendly
 3. Test with different learning preferences
 4. Maintain clear, simple communication
+5. Use TypeScript for frontend development
+6. Follow existing code patterns and component structure

 ## 📄 License